West v. Bode: The Ohio Marketable Title Act and Dormant Mineral Act

 HFB Argues Royalty Deductions Case Before The Texas Supreme Court

 By: Paul B. Westbrook On September 17, 2020, HFB appellate specialist Russell Barton appeared in oral argument before the Texas Supreme Court in the case of BlueStone Natural Resources II, LLC v.
 Walker Murray Randle, No. 19-0459.
-The two issues on appeal are (1) whether an addendum to an oil and… Read more
+The two issues on appeal are (1) whether an addendum to an… Read more

 Jones Energy v.
 Pima: The Importance of Order

 By: Megan R. Knell On a number of occasions, courts have emphasized that words matter.
 The court in Jones Energy, Inc., et al. v.
 Pima Oil & Gas, L.L.C. took it a step further.
-While the Amarillo Court of Appeals took into account the words used, its analysis focused more specifically on… Read more
+While the Amarillo Court of Appeals took into account the words used, its analysis focused more… Read more

 Five Star Royalty Partners, Ltd. v.
 Mauldin: More Guidance on Deed Interpretation